Evaluating the Best Options for Successful Formulation Development.

 Proof of concept studies at Upperton incorporate: solvent screening, spray drying SDDs (spray dried dispersions) and characterisation of both SDDs and API (active pharmaceutical ingredient).

-Many new molecules entering the drug pipeline have poor solubility leading to problems such as poor or variable bioavailability.
-Using techniques such as spray drying & micronisation, our team can prepare stable amorphous drug forms on the milligram scale for evaluation in vitro and in preclinical studies.
-With the right matrix to stabilise the amorphous form, spray drying or micronisation are proven techniques able to greatly increase oral bioavailability of poorly soluble APIs.
+Many new molecules entering the drug pipeline have poor solubility, leading to problems such as poor or variable bioavailability.
+Using techniques such as spray drying and micronisation, our team can prepare stable amorphous drug forms on the milligram scale for evaluation in vitro and in preclinical studies.
+With the right matrix to stabilise the amorphous form, spray drying or micronisation are proven techniques to greatly increase oral bioavailability of poorly soluble APIs.

 Stabilisation of Biologics

 There is an ever increasing number of biotherapeutic entities currently entering the development pathway.
-These complex molecules range from small peptides to much larger proteins, mAbs and vaccines.
+Biologics are complex molecules ranging from small peptides to much larger proteins, monoclonal antibodies (mAbs) and vaccines.
 They all share the same properties in that they provide highly specific, targeted therapies for a range of clinical conditions.

-Traditionally freeze-drying (lyophilisation) is the method of choice for stabilisation of these sensitive molecules.
+Traditionally freeze drying (lyophilisation) is the method of choice for stabilising these sensitive molecules.
 Now more and more of our customers see spray drying as a more cost effective alternative with the added benefits of speed and scalability.

 The Upperton team have worked on many biologic projects and in doing so they have a deep understanding of the challenges associated with the handling, formulation and analysis of these highly complex molecules.

-Delivery of therapeutic entities using dry powder devices is generating increasing interest in both the pharmaceutical and more recently the biotechnology industry.
+Delivery of dry powder therapeutics through devices is generating increasing interest in both the pharmaceutical and more recently the biotechnology industry.
 Particle size specifications for inhaled and nasal drug delivery are well defined to ensure efficient and safe delivery to the site of action.

 For successful pulmonary delivery, particles tend to be small and require the right aerodynamic properties needed to reach the deep lung.
 Spray drying is a well-established technique for producing particles that meet this specification, generating excellent fine particle fraction and respirable dose.
 Upperton have devised a solution for scale-up, called PulmoCraft™ which allows us to efficiently manufacture and collect small particles for dry powder inhalers (DPI).